ccyip/oadt/popl22.md

 - lang_oadt/metatheories.v: corollaries of soundness and obliviousness.

 These files only appear in λOADT✚.
-- lang_oadt/dec.v: a few decision procedure and a naive implementation of the step relation.
+- lang_oadt/dec.v: a few decision procedures and a naive implementation of the step relation.
 It is used for the demos.
 - demo/demo_prelude.v: auxiliary definitions, lemmas and tactics for the demos.
 - demo/int.v: extending the core calculus with primitive bounded integers.
 We